Training the Brain to Promote Self Care

 “There are many scientists focused on promoting healthy aging and I’m happy to be part of that effort,” she says.
 “As a clinician, and in my research, I know I’m not going to fix people’s problems.
 I want to be their partner to empower people on this journey of healing because it takes both sides to engage.”

 Dr. Tang was recently selected as the 2014 National Institutes of Health (NIH), National Institute of Aging (NIA) Butler-Williams Scholar.
 She is currently studying the effectiveness of the slow brainwave light-sound stimulation for sleep promotion in people with chronic pain.
 Dr. Tang was also awarded a UW School of Nursing Research and Intramural Funding Program: Audio-visual Stimulation for Sleep Promotion in Older Adults with Osteoarthritis Pain.
-The purpose of the study is to test the efficacy of an audio-visual stimulation program for sleep promotion in older adults with osteoarthritis pain.
+The purpose of the study, co-sponsored by the Center for Research on the Management of Sleep Disorders, is to test the efficacy of an audio-visual stimulation program for sleep promotion in older adults with osteoarthritis pain.